-Matthew Parris – Political Journalist, former Tory MP, and Guest Speaker
+Matthew Parris is a Political Journalist, former Tory MP, and Guest Speaker

 He also writes for The Spectator on a regular basis and for other magazines occasionally.

-He is a frequent television and radio broadcaster.
+He is a frequent television and radio broadcaster and presents the biographical program Great Lives on BBC Radio 4.

 His first book, Inca-Kola in 1990 was about his travels in Peru.
-Among the many books he has written since then is Great Parliamentary Scandals and Scorn, a book he has edited of curses, jibes and general invective.
+Among the many books, he has written is Great Parliamentary Scandals and Scorn, a book he has edited of curses, jibes and general invective.

 His autobiography Chance Witness was published in 2002 and won the Politico’s Book of the Year Award.